F5Networks/f5-appsvcs-templates/docs/userguide/known-issues.rst

 * Checkboxes must be clicked multiple times before their intended dependents show/hide correctly.
 * Multi-select list boxes are not supported at this time.

- **HTTP Template Issues**
+ **HTTP and TCP Template Issues**

-* Template is missing many of the advanced features of the f5.http iApp.
+* Templates are missing many of the advanced features of the f5.http/tcp iApps.
 These will be added in subsequent releases.
 * Drop-down selector does not include a list of BIG-IP objects